-ENEE 417 Experiments Weeks 1 & 2 Weeks starting 08/31/05 and 09/07/05
+ENEE 417 Experiments Weeks 1 & 2 Weeks starting 01/23/13 and 01/27/13 b.

-- a.
-If you do not already have permission, file the forms for using the ENEE 417 laboratory computers and obtain your user password.
-Also make sure you have a Glue account. - b.
 File the form for and obtain a breadboard for course circuit constructions.

-There should be four working computers with DAQ and GPIB in Room 1330.
+There should be five working computers with DAQ and GPIB in Room 1334.

-The remaining tasks for the first four weeks are to learn device curve tracing, LabVIEW, automated data acquisition via the DAQ board, PSpice model determination, and VLSI layout via MAGIC with Spice extractions.
+The main tasks for the first weeks are to learn device curve tracing, LabVIEW, automated data acquisition via the DAQ board, the GPIB bus, PSpice model determination, and VLSI layout via MAGIC with Spice extractions.